 Wired can be easier to use since there’s no need to charge them, but the wires could get in the way during workouts.
-Wireless earbuds eliminate the wires, but it can be challenging to find a good connection, and they’re more expensive.
+There are no wires with wireless earbuds, but it can be hard to find a good link and they cost more.

-If you have a busy lifestyle or work in an office, wireless earbuds may be the way to go.
-If you’re at home listening to music while doing daily chores, then a good set of wired earbuds could get the job done just as well.
+If you have a busy life or work in an office, portable earbuds may be the way to go.
+If you listen to music at home while doing everyday tasks, a good set of wired earbuds could work just as well.

 Do you want the freedom of wireless earbuds, or are you more comfortable with wired?
 This article will help you decide.

 The wired headphones function in the same manner as prominent speakers.
-They are small speakers that can be used for personal listening.
+They are small speakers that can be used for personal listening to music.

 To transmit sound from the device, they use headphone jacks or plugs.
 The most popular types of headphones plugs are the TRS, TRRS, and TRRRS.

-Even though wired headphones are considered ‘older than wireless, most people still prefer them to wireless.
-A 2016 study found that wireless headphones sold only 17% of the 83% in sales, while wired headphones could sell 83%.
+Even though wired headphones are thought to be older than wireless ones, most people still prefer them.
+A 2016 study found that only 17% of the 83% of headphones sold were wireless, while wired headphones could sell 83%.

 There are many reasons people still prefer wired headphones.
 Here are some examples.

 The quality of wireless headphones has improved significantly over the years.
 However, wired headphones offer superior audio quality.